mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 # With all these great EDA packages, why use `dataxray`?

 What I like about `dataxray` is its emphasis on an **interactive exploration** of the exploratory summaries.
+This goes beyond what `skimr` offers (the gold standard) by adding an interactive exploration element to feature summaries.
+So if you like interactivity, then try `dataxray`.

 ![](/assets/dataxray-1.gif)

-I'm going to give you a free gift right now top help with (and after you are done with) this tutorial...
+I'm going to give you a free gift right now to help with (and after you are done with) this tutorial...

-## Gift: Free Cheat Sheet for my Top 100 R Packages (EDA included)
+# Free Gift: Cheat Sheet for my Top 100 R Packages (EDA included)

 **Even I forget which R packages to use from time to time.** And this cheat sheet saves me so much time.
 Instead of googling to filter through 20,000 R packages to find a needle in a haystack.
 I keep my cheat sheet handy so I know which to use and when to use them.
 Seriously.
 [This cheat sheet is my bible.](https://www.business-science.io/r-cheatsheet.html)